 - There are some good arguments to be made that the primary purpose of this act was to bail out the shareholders and executives at Fannie Mae and Freddie Mac at taxpayer expense.
-Personally I think we had to rescue these two entities and insure that they'd continue to be able to raise money to purchase home mortgages as otherwise all home lending could have instantly siezed up sending home prices and the economy into a freefall.
-But I see ZERO reason why we needed to rescue their shareholders or executives.
+Personally, I think we had to rescue these two entities and ensure that they'd continue to be able to raise money to purchase home mortgages as otherwise, all home lending could have instantly seized up sending home prices and the economy into a freefall.
+But I see ZERO reasons why we needed to rescue their shareholders or executives.

-- I think handing the $800 Billion increase in our nations debt limit to Hank Paulson to use to support these entities is akin to putting the fox in the hen house to protect the chickens.
-Yes, we the Amercian taxpayers are the chickens.
+- I think handing the $800 billion increase in our nation's debt limit to Hank Paulson to use to support these entities is akin to putting the fox in the hen house to protect the chickens.
+Yes, we the American taxpayers are the chickens.
 Here is an interesting read based on a recent Bloomberg report.
 And another.